Crisis 22

 It’s a very complicated novel, and people get what they want out of it. […] One thing that Putin and the people of present-day Russia support is the Christianity that was attacked during the communist period.
 Those people who are very pro-church pick that out, whereas most readers look at the anti-authoritarianism of it."
 Haber says that after all the years of repression, Bulgakov's work is now out in the world, and no amount of censorship can ever put it back.
 (From NPR, January 21, 2015)

-In using Russian writers, I don’t mean to imply that they would necessarily disagree with the Kremlin (although I’m pretty sure Bulgakov would), especially in its aim to enlarge the boundaries of Russia.
-Indeed, Russian literature is in general nationalistic.
-It doesn’t have the same type of open, powerful, popular, anti-colonial current we find in England with writers like Swift, Blake, Byron, Orwell, Forster, and Rushdie.
-It’s difficult to say what Russian writers would have written about their own political system if they weren’t constantly being censored by that same system.
+On one hand we might say that Russian literature doesn’t have the same type of anti-colonial current we find in England — with writers like Swift, Blake, Byron, Conrad, Forster, Orwell, and Rushdie.
+On the other hand, it’s hard to say what Russian writers would have written about their government if they weren’t constantly being censored by it.
+In his autobiography of Tolstoy, Andrei Zorin writes,

 Gogol, Dostoevsky, Tolstoy, and Bulgakov help us see some of the problems in both czarist and Soviet Russia: the acceptance of authoritarian government, the lack of individual freedom, and the slippery nature of social morality.
 From this angle, the Kremlin and its Ukraine War exacerbate the deep-rooted political and ethical problems that have plagued Russia for the last 200 years.